Skip to content

 broker-ctl callers add --name broker-1 --groups prod-web --force # update

-broker-ctl callers add --name _default --groups "" # default-deny unlisted CNs
+broker-ctl callers add --name _default --groups platform # grant unlisted CNs a baseline

 broker-ctl callers list